bikash/bikash/README.md

 # About Me

-I possess commendable knowledge in developing AI & ML solutions using open-source ML frameworks and dependencies.
-With substantial hands-on expertise in Python and shell scripting, I am well-equipped to tackle a variety of challenges.
-I also have competent knowledge of Azure, with experience in building fault-tolerant solutions by applying best practices of DevOps.
+I am an AI, Machine Learning, and Big Data expert with 15+ years of experience and a Ph.D. in scalable data processing.
+I developed a cutting-edge distributed analytics framework that enhances cloud platforms for Big Data applications, improving performance and security.
+My expertise in Python, shell scripting, Azure, and DevOps makes me a valuable asset for building robust data products.
 ## Socials

 - [LinkedIn](https://www.linkedin.com/in/bikash-agrawal/)